learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Summary

-In this lesson, we learnt about CART trees for regression and classification.
-We looked at how CART algorithm works, along with MSE , as a loss measure used as a learning mechanism.
-We saw a simple experiment with some synthetic data  where we used a tree regressor to learn a non linear function.
-We saw that this approach is much simpler and computationally efficient than using non-linear regression functions.
+In this lesson, you learned about CART trees for regression and classification.
+You looked at how CART algorithm works, along with MSE, as a loss measure used as a learning mechanism.
+You saw a simple experiment with some synthetic data  where we used a tree regressor to learn a non linear function.
+You learned that this approach is much simpler and computationally efficient than using non-linear regression functions.